Plaça del Centre station

-Plaça del Centre, also known as Plaza del Centro, is a station in the Barcelona Metro network, on the border between the Les Corts and Sants-Montjuïc districts of Barcelona.
+Plaça del Centre (/ca/), also known as Plaza del Centro, is a station in the Barcelona Metro network, on the border between the Les Corts and Sants-Montjuïc districts of Barcelona.
 It is served by line L3 (green line).

 The station takes its name from a nearby square, and is located in the intersection of the streets Avinguda de Madrid, Carrer de Berlin, Carrer dels Comtes de Bell-lloc and Carrer de Vallespir, a short walk away from the major railway station Estació de Sants.
 The station's two side platforms are 94 m long.

 The station opened in 1975, along with the other stations of the section of L3 between Zona Universitària and Sants Estació stations.
 This section was originally operated separately from L3, and known as L3b, until the two sections were joined in 1982.
 When opened, the station was known by the Spanish-language name Plaza del Centro, but 1982 the name was adapted to its current Catalan language form.